-The reform does not replace the existing system.
-It creates a second one, running alongside it.
+The reform did not replace the existing system.
+It created a second one.

-The distinction matters because the two groups require different contribution rates.
-Applying the wrong rate means either under-contributing, which triggers penalties, or over-deducting from the employee’s salary, which creates complaints and corrections.
+The split matters in practice.
+Applying the wrong rate to the wrong group means either under-contributing — which triggers penalties — or over-deducting from the employee’s salary, which creates its own problems.

 These rates are fixed and have not changed: